-The following table presents the carrying value and fair value of the Company's secured borrowings disclosed but not carried at fair value as of December 31, 2014 and 2013.
+The following table presents the carrying value and fair value of the Company's secured borrowings disclosed but not carried at fair value as of December 31, 2015 and 2014.

-December 3 December 31, 2014 December 31, 2013 Carrying Value Fair Value Carrying Value Fair Value Secured borrowings \$ 308,441 \$308,441 \$ 66,822 \$ 66,822 Total \$ 308,441 \$308,441 \$ 66,822 \$ 66,822
+December 3 December 31, 2015 December 31, 2014 Carrying Value Fair Value Carrying Value Fair Value Secured borrowings \$ 234,313 \$234,313 \$ 308,441 \$308,441 Total \$ 234,313 \$234,313 \$ 308,441 \$308,441

-The carrying value of the secured borrowings approximates its fair value and is categorized as Level III within the hierarchy.
+The carrying values of the secured borrowings approximate their respective fair values and are categorized as Level III within the hierarchy.
 Secured borrowings are valued generally using discounted cash flow analysis.
 The significant unobservable inputs used in the fair value measurement of the Company's secured borrowings are discount rates.
 Significant increases in discount rates would result in a significantly lower fair value measurement.